symfony-cmf/symfony-cmf/src/Symfony/Bundle/DoctrinePHPCRBundle/README.md

 ## Services

-You can access to PHPCR services:
+You can access the PHPCR services like this:

     <?php